Shipping with this method takes 3-5 days

 How long does betahistine take to work?

-Are there common side effects with betahistine?
+What side effects can occur with betahistine?